sysvar/pine-script-template/README.md

 ### Prefixes (Level 4)
  - \*\*\*_\*\*\*\*\*\_backtest\_**start** = Category Item Example 1
  - \*\*\*_\*\*\*\*\*\_backtest\_**end** = Category Item Example 2

+## Trade Automation?
+If you've got a working strategy and looking to have it trade automatically then review pinescript trading automation platforms, one such is [PineConnector](https://www.pineconnector.com/).
+A sample has been included in the trade execution section in the form of a commented alert, more examples are present [here](https://www.tradingview.com/script/8XxtDrdc-PineConnector-Adding-alert-and-plotshape/).

 ## Todo
 * Consolidation and Trending Market Trade Switches